AvolitesLtd/TitanManual/docs/about-the-consoles/t1-and-t2.md

 **T2** will control two universes of DMX, output on two 5-pin XLRs or over Ethernet from the host computer (fixed to Universes 1 and 2), and has an input for
 Audio/LTC timecode for external triggering.
 It also enables the use of a USB MIDI device for MIDI triggering of Titan, which for example would allow you to use a MIDI fader surface.
-You can connect the T3 or Titan mobile fader wing to provide physical faders.
+You can connect the T3 or Titan Mobile fader wing to provide physical faders.

 ![T2 USB DMX Dongle](/docs/images/T2.png)